Gromit Unleashed 2

 Gromit Unleashed 2 was a public arts trail in Bristol, England.
 The trail featured 67 giant sculptures designed by high-profile artists, designers, innovators and local talent.
-Sculptures are positioned in high footfall and iconic locations around Bristol and the surrounding area from 2 July to 2 September 2018.
+Sculptures were positioned in high footfall and iconic locations around Bristol and the surrounding area from 2 July to 2 September 2018.
 A sequel to Gromit Unleashed in 2013, the trail featured statues of Wallace on a life-size bench, Gromit, and Feathers McGraw.
-On the 23rd of August 2023 a fourth trail was announced, the trail in Bristol will run in 2025.
+On the 23rd of August 2023, a fourth trail was announced, to run in 2025.

 The trail raised funds for the Bristol Royal Hospital for Children and St. Michael's Hospital's Special Care Baby unit.

 Background

 Gromit

 Gromit is a dog belonging to an eccentric inventor, Wallace, in a series of claymation films produced by Aardman Animations, based in Spike Island, Bristol.
 Three of the films in the Wallace and Gromit film series have won Academy Awards: The Wrong Trousers, A Close Shave and Wallace & Gromit: The Curse of the Were-Rabbit.